cometh-hq/marketplace-ui/README.md

 👉 To add *Cometh Connect* in your marketplace, you need to activate the product on your project: [Cometh Connect](https://docs.cometh.io/connect/quickstart/getting-started).

-The boilerplate uses RainbowKit which requires a project ID to work.
-You can get your own project id for the `NEXT_PUBLIC_WALLET_CONNECT_PROJECT_ID`
+The boilerplate uses RainbowKit or Web 3 modal which require a Walle Connect project ID to work.
+You can get your own project id for the `NEXT_PUBLIC_WALLET_CONNECT_PROJECT_ID` on the [wallet connect website](https://cloud.walletconnect.com/sign-in).

 Setting up `NEXT_PUBLIC_RPC_URL` is not mandatory but we strongly advise so get a private RPC endpoint you can use for your marketplace (Alchemy, Infura...).